Introduced in 2019, the Yokohama

 Fuel pipe/fuel pump

-To be released shortly, the Ma7da Series is expected to run at six events in the 2020 season, all double or triple-header events to maximise value for money.
+The Ma7da Championship will typically run at six events per season, with a mixture of double or triple-header events to maximise value for money.

-As an approximate guide; 750 Motor Club membership is £25 for 12 months, season registration approx £85, and race entry fees typically range from £250 - £340 depending on the circuit (for a double-header race event).
+As an approximate guide; 750 Motor Club membership is £25 for 12 months, season registration is £135, and race entry fees typically range from £250 - £350 depending on the circuit (for a double-header race event).